Help and support for parents

 - asking them to show you their work and to talk through it with them

-- trying to help students with their work, for example if your child is tuck, asking them to talk through their work and where they are stuck can often help.
-Our teachers are trying their very best to mark and feedback on work so check you child is submitting their work so that teachers can help.
+- trying to help students with their work, for example if your child is stuck, asking them to talk through their work and where they are stuck can often help.
+Our teachers are trying their very best to mark and feedback on work so check your child is submitting their work so that teachers can help.

 - remaining positive and helping your child to socialise, for example, Skype and facetime.

-Having routines is important so having a sharp start to the day with breaks and lunch is important.
-Please note that our online lessons start at 9.00 am.
-However, as we develop our use of technology:
+Having routines is important so having a sharp start to the day with breaks and lunch is important and we have tried to ensure that routines are kept consistent by keeping to the usual Academy day.

 Support for parents of vulnerable students, including those with Special Educational Needs and/or disabilities